 December 3, 1818 - The state of Illinois is admitted to the Union, making the U.S.A. a republic with twenty-one states.

-February 22, 1819 - The territory of Florida is ceded to the United States by Spain.
+February 22, 1819 - The territory of Florida is ceded to the United States by Spain in the Adams-Onis Treaty.

 May 22, 1819 - The American steamship Savannah, under part steam and sail-power, crosses the Atlantic Ocean from Savannah, Georgia to Liverpool, England, arriving on June 20.